noir-lang/noir/docs/docs/developers/contracts/references/storage/main.md

 #### As private storage

 When declaring a mapping in private storage, we have to specify which type of Note to use.
-In the example below, we are specifying that we want to use the `Singleton` note type.
+In the example below, we are specifying that we want to use the `PrivateMutable` note type.

 In the Storage struct:

-#include_code storage-map-singleton-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code storage-private-mutable-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 #### Public Example